 I had a very mindful week.
 I went to a class on Spirituality and Behavioral Economics at the University of Chicago Booth Business School with Don (a distinguished alumni) and to see Deepak Chopra on his “What are You Hungry For?” book tour.

-The first lecture was presented by Navaid Abidi, the CEO of Razor Hedge Investment Management.
+The first lecture was presented by Navaid Abidi, President of OPEN Chicago.
 In addition to being a successful alumni of Booth, he is also really, really interested in the concepts of spirituality and behavioral economics.

 The discussion could have been a semester long class.
 There were so many interesting references.
 I will highlight a few: